Edinburgh in the 17thC (detail) by Wenceslas Hollar (1670)

-For more than 250 years the University of Edinburgh has engaged in the teaching of the languages, histories and cultures of the Middle East, an area here defined as the Arab world, and the states of Turkey, Israel and Iran.
-Now a diverse field of area studies, its study at Edinburgh first emerged from within the narrower confines of the Faculty of Theology during the latter half of the 18th century where philological and religious interest saw the teaching of Arabic to students of Hebrew.
+For more than 250 years the University of Edinburgh has engaged in the teaching of the languages, histories and cultures of the Middle East, an area here defined as the Arab world, and the states of Turkey, Israel-Palestine and Iran.
+Now a diverse field of area studies, the study of the Middle East at Edinburgh first emerged from within the narrower confines of the Faculty of Theology during the latter half of the 18th century where philological and religious interests saw the teaching of Arabic to students of Hebrew.
 Yet, almost from the beginning the study of the Middle East has also been connected with the more worldly concerns of commercial life and imperial enterprise.
-Indeed, the Middle East served as an arena where the intellectual, political, cultural and religious imaginings of the institution were articulated, configured and repurposed in a way that was consistent with its imperial mission of exploration, domination and administration.
-Not only a field of study, from the middle of the 19th century the Middle East became a region from which the University attracted increasing numbers of students who came to Edinburgh to study in a range of fields and degrees.
-This exhibition examines the development of the Middle East as a field of study from its beginnings until the establishment of Islamic and Middle Eastern Studies in 1980 while recognising the intellectual, political and associational role played by students from the Middle East at the University.
+Indeed, it has served as an arena where the intellectual, political, cultural and religious imaginings of the institution were articulated, configured and repurposed in a way that was consistent with its imperial mission of exploration, domination and administration.
+Not only an object of study, from the middle of the 19th century the Middle East became a region from which the University attracted increasing numbers of students who came to study a range of academic disciplines and degrees.
+This online exhibition examines the development of the Middle East as a field of study from its beginnings until the establishment of Islamic and Middle Eastern Studies in 1980 while also recognising the intellectual, political and associational role played by students from the Middle East at the University.

 Arabic Beginnings

-The teaching of Arabic began at the University in the late 1760s, when Rev. James Robertson, then the holder of the Hebrew Chair that had been established in 1642, first offered additional classes to students studying Hebrew in the Faculty of Theology.
-The decision recognised its affinity with Hebrew as a Semitic language as well as its centrality in the study of Islam, and comparative religion.
-From that time Arabic (and to a lesser extent Persian) was taught on an irregular basis until 1859 when it became formally recognised as an optional subject for those in the Advanced Hebrew class of the Faculty of Theology (later Divinity).
-This institutional matrix and intellectual connections suggest that the study of Arabic and of the world of Islam was anchored in a competitive comparative religious framework that could imply rivalry.
+The teaching of Arabic began at the University of Edinburgh in the late 1760s, when Rev. James Robertson, then the holder of the Hebrew Chair that had been established in 1642, first offered additional classes in the language to students studying Hebrew in the Faculty of Theology (later Divinity).
+The decision recognised the affinity of Arabic with Hebrew as a Semitic language as well as its central importance in the study of Islam, and its value in comparative religious studies.
+From that time Arabic (and to a lesser extent Persian) was taught on an irregular basis until 1859 when it became formally recognised as an optional subject for those in the Advanced Hebrew class of the Faculty of Theology.
+This institutional matrix and its intellectual connections suggest that the study of Arabic and of the world of Islam was anchored in a competitive comparative religious framework.

 The Call of Empire

 Interest in the Middle East was not only generated by linguistic and theological concerns but by a strong commercial and imperial rationale.
-This was already evident during the 18th century when commercial agents, such as the East India Company, offered promising careers to those with relevant linguistic skills and administrative ability.
-In Scotland, Henry Dundas (1742-1811), Viscount Melville, used his considerable personal connections to promote the cause of Scottish aspirants to such positions.
-The establishment of the Indian Civil Service Exam in 1855 offered a more formalised career route, with universities such as Edinburgh well placed to offer a path to those seeking to secure such employment.
+This was already evident during the 18th century when commercial agents, such as the East India Company, offered promising careers to those with relevant linguistic skills and administrative abilities.
+In Scotland, Henry Dundas (1742-1811), Viscount Melville, used his network of personal connections to promote the cause of aspiring Scottish applicants.
+The establishment of the Indian Civil Service Exam in 1855 offered a more formalised career route, with universities such as Edinburgh well placed to offer a the necessary language training to those seeking to secure such employment.

 Principal, University of Edinburgh (1885-1903)

 At Edinburgh this combination of academic learning, imperial service and commitment to education was most clearly embodied in the figure of Sir William Muir (1819-1905), who was appointed Principal of the University of Edinburgh in 1885.
 A native of Glasgow and veteran of almost 40 years of government service in India, Muir was also a gifted linguist and scholar of Islam, whose work was dedicated to demonstrating the superiority of the Christian faith.
-He, along with his older brother, John Muir (1810-1882), a former East India Company officer and Sanskritist, who would endow a Sanskrit Chair at Edinburgh, would serve as models of the scholar-imperialist.
-This represented a decidedly mixed legacy, as Powell notes
+He, along with his older brother, John Muir (1810-1882), a former East India Company officer and Sanskritist, and who would endow a Sanskrit Chair at Edinburgh, would serve as models of the scholar-imperialist.
+However, as Avril Powell notes, this represented a decidedly mixed legacy,

 close friendships with individual Muslims, who nevertheless felt compelled by his religious convictions

 During the interwar period, the study of the Middle East was closely tied to the study of Arabic with a strong focus on the early centuries of Islam as foundational to an understanding of the region.
-It could be taken as part of a Semitic Languages degree or in a Modern Oriental Languages programme.
-History, literature, culture and above all religion required a close reading of original texts.
-Middle Eastern history, the study of the region from classical to modern times, styled as Islamic History, for the non-specialist would come later.
+The language could be taken as part of a Semitic Languages degree or in a Modern Oriental Languages programme.
+The study of the literature, culture and above all religion of the Middle East was framed around a close reading of original texts.
+The study of its history for the non-specialist, from classical to modern times, and styled as Islamic History, would come later.

 Postwar Trajectories